OpenGPTX/docs/DGX/dgx-triton-inference.md

 ## Requirements

 - Be sure everything mentioned [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) is installed (it was by default the case on the DGX node)
-- To verify, simply run the following command
+- To verify, simply run the following command:
 ```
 docker run --rm --runtime=nvidia --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi
 ```

-## Architecture and general steps for inference
+## Architecture

 The architecture of Triton is quite easy.
 It can basically can run everywhere where a Nvidia GPU is in place (it can also run on pure CPU but this is out of scope here), no matter it is in the cloud, on the edge or a datacenter.
-Nvidia recommends to start 1 Triton server per GPU (except a very large model needs multiple GPUs) and the best way is to use simply a docker container for Triton.
+Nvidia recommends to start 1 Triton server per GPU (except a very large model needs multiple GPUs at the same time) and the best way is to use simply a docker container for Triton.
 The major place is the so called model_repository.
 It is a folder with a special structure with models and the model config.
 Triton loads the models from that model_repostory und makes those up to get infered.
-If multiple model are in the model_repository and you only use 1 GPU for the Triton server, then multiple models are online in 1 GPU.
-This improved the utilization and optimizes the costs.
+If multiple models are in the model_repository and you only use 1 GPU for the Triton server, then multiple models are online in the same GPU.
+This improves the utilization and optimizes the costs.

+## General steps for inference

 The following steps need to be done to infer a model with Triton:
 1. Creating a Model Repository